Statute of Limitations on Debt in Maryland

 Expiration of Statute of Limitations Does Not Prevent Negative Credit Reporting

 If the statute of limitations expires on a debt, the creditor is prohibited from legally going to court and getting a money judgment against you.
-So you can’t be sued.
+So you cannot be sued, which is the big weapon they have.
 However, the expiration of the statute of limitations does not prohibit the creditor from negatively reporting the debt and your default to the credit bureaus.
 Even if the statute of limitations has expired, an outstanding balance on debt can still be reported to credit agencies for years afterward.